lban2049/tokio/.aigne/doc-smith/docs/api-time.md

 #### Panics

-This function panics if no timer is configured in the Tokio runtime.
-This can happen if the runtime is built without `Builder::enable_time` or `Builder::enable_all`, or if `sleep` is called outside of a Tokio runtime context.
+This function panics if there is no current timer set, which can be triggered if the `enable_time` or `enable_all` features of the runtime builder are not enabled.
+It can also panic if a timer is created outside of a Tokio runtime.

 #### Example